xiXRedNomadXix/NixOS/README.md

 sudo nixos-rebuild switch
 ```
 Your laptop should boot up successfully and you should be able to use your Nvidia GPU.

+### Volume Control
+The volume control does not curently work.
+I will be troubleshooting this and updating this configuration file to include the fix.